Dwight Correctional Center: Overcrowding

 In 1986 Governor James R. Thompson proposed the construction of three new prisons to address overcrowding in Illinois prisons for men.
 The plan would also reduce the population at older institutions by 3,854 beds, 26 of which would come from DCC.
 At that time the DCC was the most crowded penal institution in the state, averaging 560 inmates each day, higher than the ideal capacity of 470 and design for 345.
 The prison was already contracting with county jails to house inmates and was considering the possibility of establishing work-release schools in the community.
 The plan for work-release facilities was stymied, however, by communities that wanted the prison, but not the prisoner.

-The following year the IDOC announced a plan to transfer 75 women to the Logan Correctional Center in Lincoln, IL, where they would share public space with male inmates already there.
+The following year the IDOC announced a plan to transfer 75 women to the Logan Correctional Center in Lincoln, Illinois, where they would share public space with male inmates already there.
 By February 1987 the first women had moved, and after a period of incremental integration, men and women shared mealtimes, as well as recreation, education, and library privileges.
 The women resided in a separate unit, which was at a minimal cost adapted to women's needs.
 To be eligible for the co-ed prison, the inmate had to be classified as medium security, have less than seven years left in her sentence, and have demonstrated the ability to adjust to new situations.
 Forty women volunteered to move, but it was expected that other inmates would eventually be moved involuntarily.
 The IDOC stated that it would likely be a temporary solution to the overcrowding problem that would continue plague Illinois prisons.